 The second time around I left out the lemon completely, hoping that the raspberry would shine through more but still be subtle.

-Now, since it’s been a few weeks since we’ve had the original ice cream at the park, it’s hard to say for exactly sure that it’s a 100% copy of that ice cream, but it was close enough and tasty enough that my household was happy.
-This recipe will definitely work for us to satisfy those blue ice cream cravings until we can get back to the park next summer.
+Now, since it had been a few weeks since we’d had the original ice cream at the park, it was hard to say for exactly sure that it’s a 100% copy of that ice cream, but it was close enough and tasty enough that my household was happy.
+This recipe will definitely work for us to satisfy those blue ice cream cravings until we can get back to the park each summer.

 Note: If I weren’t making this to show others that it tastes like the blue ice cream at Kings Island, I would not have added any blue food coloring.
 It really isn’t necessary.
 Also, I might play around with how much raspberry extract I add the next time I make it.
 I’m just wondering how a little more would taste…